-English 1A is the first in SJSU's two-part composition sequence; it provides an introduction to baccalaureate-level composition, with attention to the "personal voice" and personal experience, and the more formal demands of writing at the university (expository and argumentative essays).
-Students will develop college-level reading abilities and writing styles that give coherence to complex ideas and feelings.
+English 1A is the first course in SJSU's two-semester lower-division composition sequence; it provides an introduction to baccalaureate-level composition, with attention to the "personal voice" and personal experience, on the one hand, and the more formal attitudes and demands of writing at the university (expository and argumentative essays), on the other.
+Students will develop college-level reading abilities, rhetorical sophistication, and writing styles that give form and coherence to complex ideas and feelings.
 Since your college career will require an extensive amount of reading, interpreting and writing, this course is designed to enhance these skills.
 You will be reading a variety of published works, and you are encouraged to engage with the texts to recognize the components of excellent writing.